GeoAdaptive/Resources_library/README.md

 ### Web Mapping Fundamentals
 <br>
 Here are some good resources of online tutorial courses good to start with.
+Shouldn't take more than a day to complete for each.

 <ul>
 <li> HTML & CSS </li>